kig/quickgres/README.md

  * No type parsing (This is more like a feature.)
  * Simple queries are deprecated in favor of parameterized queries.

 What's it good for?
-It's relatively small so you can read it.
-It doesn't have deps, so you don't need to worry about npm dephell.
-Mostly use it for bed-time reading.
+ * It's relatively small so you can read it.
+ * It doesn't have deps, so you don't need to worry about npm dephell.

-Performance-wise it's ok.
+ * Performance-wise it's ok.
+Think 100,000 DB-hitting HTTP/2 requests per second on a 16-core server.

 ## Usage